troncontract/tron/README.md

 Five stars: Directly introduce 5 members of level 2-star.
 100% of profits from 1 level members, 40% of profits from level 2 members, 20% of profits from level 3 membes, 2% of profits from level 4 members and above

 Six stars: Self is 5 star and directly introduce 1 members of level 5-star.
-100% of profits from 1 level members, 40% of profits from level 2 members, 20% of profits from level 3 membes, 2% of profits from level 4 members and above, and also benefit from global share
+100% of profits from 1 level members, 40% of profits from level 2 members, 20% of profits from level 3 membes, 2% of profits from level 4 members and above, and also benefit from global node share of 300000 TRX

 ## Usage